suasuasuasuasua/nixos-config/README.md

    # Make the samba group
    groupadd samba

-   # Make the zshare owned by samba
-   chgrp -R samba /zshare

    # Add the user to the samba group
    usermod -a -G justinhoang samba

+   # Make the zshare owned by samba and writable
+   chgrp -R samba /zshare
+   chmod -R 775 /zshare
    ```

 7. Make changes and rebuild the system